-The parties must submit courtesy copies of all these submissions to chambers.
+The parties should not submit courtesy copies of all these submissions to chambers.

-7. Final Pretrial Conference: March 18, 2014 at 4:00 p.m.
+9. Final Pretrial Conference: October 7, 2014 at 4:00 p.m.

 Lead counsel for each party must appear in person.
 Any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.